 It’s also worth noting that a lot of the shops and food spots on Bruny Island close at 4pm or 4.30pm.
 So if you go independently, set that alarm for the crack of dawn – the earlier you can get on the ferry the better!

 Admire the island from The Neck viewpoint

-But don’t spend too long on the beach – there is still so much more to see (and most importantly, eat!)
+But don’t spend too long on the beach – there is still so much more to see (and most importantly, eat!) later.

 Visit the iconic Cape Bruny Lighthouse

 To work up an appetite before tucking into some tasty treats, we headed to another scenic spot, the furthest point of the island, the southwest tip.
 Here you’ll find the inactive but very attractive heritage-listed Cape Bruny Lighthouse.